-This letter is the ninth interim response to your Freedom of Information Act (FOIA) request submitted to the U.S. Department of Health and Human Services, Office of the Secretary FOIA Office on September 19, 2022.
+This letter is the eighth interim response to your Freedom of Information Act (FOIA) request submitted to the U.S. Department of Health and Human Services (HHS) on September 19, 2022.
 Specifically, you requested the following records for FOIA request number 2022-01186 FOIA-OS:

-- I. Custodians
+I. Custodians

 - a.
 Janet Woodcock

 - b.
 Rick Bright

 - c.
 Gary Disbrow

 - d.
 Denise Hinton